The long title for this post is: Considering My Top Tier Business by Matt Lloyd? — A Lesson for Would be Internet Marketers.

 You do know that, right?

 I don’t want you to sacrifice your opportunities because of someone else’s lack of understanding.
-In reality they have never tried the My Top Tier Business model or product and they speak from a place of judgment without understanding.
+In reality, they have never tried the My Top Tier Business model or product, and they speak from a place of judgment without knowledge.
 Everybody is a critic they say…